StuartRiffle/ragtag-tiger/README.md

 **A:** No.

 **Q:** Good enough, how can I buy you that coffee? <br>
-**A:** Just to be clear, the coffee is a metaphor and contributions will be spent on drugs.
+**A:** For clarity, the coffee is a metaphor and all contributions will be spent on drugs.
 Thank you for supporting open source software.